 As a last reminder check 産地 for origin of the product. 国産 means domestic Japan, 中国 is China, 韓国 is South Korea.
 Depending on the quality of the tea, it may also show the locality within Japan. 静岡 Shizuoka, 鹿児島 Kagoshima, 三重 Mie, 京都 Kyoto, 神奈川 Kanagawa, 愛知 Aichi, 福岡 Fukuoka, 熊本 Kumamoto, 宮崎 Miyazaki, 岐阜 Gifu, and 佐賀 Saga are some of the tea regions in Japan.
 Tea from Okinawa will be labelled 沖縄産.
 Different countries and regions have different characteristics in flavor and fragrance; I have enjoyed visiting and exploring many tea-growing regions here in Japan, South Korea, and Taiwan, and I encourage everyone to do the same as it is quite a relaxing and amazing experience.
 No trip to Japan (or Asia for that matter) is complete without a stroll through a major tea-producing region’s fields.

 Hopefully this quick guide provides some useful information for your next trip to the Okinawan grocery or other specialty store as you look for the green tea of your choice.

-This is only the tip of the iceberg… I have not even included the herbal or other specialty teas.
+This is only the tip of the iceberg… I have not even included all the herbal or other specialty teas.
 Maybe in another post for another time.